"We respect them": NSMQ girl who called other schools cubicles last year repents

 Unlike the memorable video from the previous year, the student displayed a composed and sober demeanour as she addressed the situation.

-She explained that this time around, her school is approaching the competition with a different mindset, one that emphasizes respect for all participating schools.
+She explained that this time around, her school is approaching the competition with a different mindset, one that emphasises respect for all participating schools.

 "We will not over-respect any school, but we will not underestimate any school either.
 We know what they can do because we have watched their contests," she stated, adopting a repentant tone.